2.0 What is a cookie?

 - Learn more about “Incognito” and managing cookie settings in Chrome;

-- Learn more about “InPrivate” and managing cookie settings in Internet Explorer; or
+- Learn more about “InPrivate” and managing cookie settings in Internet Explorer or Edge;

 - Learn more about “Private Browsing” and managing cookie settings in Safari.